|Table of Contents:|

 For professional users who need even more power, Apple introduced the iMac Pro in 2017.

 Immediately recognizable by its Space Grey aluminum case and keyboard, the iMac Pro is powered by an Intel Xeon processor with up to 18 cores.
 The standard configuration is 32GB of DDR4 RAM, and it can support up to 128GB.
 The iMac Pro is equipped with AMD Radeon Pro Vega graphics with up to 16GB of video RAM—making it capable of supporting VR and editing 8K video.
 1TB to 4TB of SSD storage means room for even the biggest video projects.
-The iMac Pro also has a Gigabit Ethernet port for transferring large files in a wired environment.
+The iMac Pro comes with matching Space Grey Magic Keyboard with numeric keyboard and your choice of Magic Mouse 2 or Magic Trackpad 2.

 Ideal For: Anyone who wants a complete all-in-one computing experience in a premium package, everyday and professional computing.